-A focal point for basic and applied R&D programs with a primary focus on energy and also encompassing medical, biotechnology, high-energy physics, and advanced scientific computing programs
+Our Science Programs provide a focal point for basic and applied R&D programs in energy and also encompass medical, biotech, high-energy physics, and advanced computing projects.

 In today’s dynamic national security and technical environment, our science programs and strategic partnerships and collaborations allow the Laboratory to cost-effectively leverage our research to accomplish programmatic goals.

 Our science programs help Los Alamos attract, retain, and develop an inventive and innovative workforce.
 Partnering with academic institutions, industry, and other laboratories, we leverage our science and technology for the nation’s benefit.

 With energy use increasing across the nation and the world, the Laboratory is using its world-class scientific capabilities to enhance national energy security by developing energy sources with limited environmental impact and by improving the efficiency and reliability of the energy infrastructure.

 The Civilian Nuclear Program Office is the focal point for nuclear energy research and development and next-generation repository science at the Laboratory.
 The Program manages projects funded by Department of Energy offices of Nuclear Energy, Environmental Management and Nuclear Regulatory Commission.

 The LDRD program is a prestigious source of research and development (R&D) funding awarded through a rigorous and highly competitive peer-review process.
 As the sole source of discretionary R&D funding at the Laboratory, LDRD resources are carefully invested in cutting-edge activities that build technical capabilities and explore ways to meet future mission needs.

 NSEC focuses on education and strategic research collaborations and student opportunities.
 Its strategic centers, institutes and education programs foster high quality, multi-program and multi-division research efforts, specialized recruiting and strategy development.